 (Because packing lightweight rain gear in the backcountry is a safety issue and a lot of hunters still don’t splurge on rain gear, we think rain gear makes a great hunting gift idea, too.)

 One last point on rain gear performance — and this is true of many consumer rain jacket reviews — a lot of people believe their rain gear is leaking when they’re working hard hiking, backpacking or hunting outdoors.
-What often happens during high output activities is that they’re perspiring inside their rain gear and that perspiration is building up inside until they get wet.
+What often happens during high output activities is that they’re perspiring inside their rain gear and that perspiration is building up inside until they get wet or the interior of the rain gear feels clammy or wet.
 Cheap rubber or vinyl rain gear might never “leak” but the users will still get wet if they’re working hard and sweating.

 High-end breathable rain gear mitigates this effect, but that’s all it does — pace yourself while hunting in rain gear and be smart with your layers so you don’t overheat.